tpnguyen-1999/Ecommerce-User-Behaviors-Analysis/README.md

 | month  | avg_revenue_by_user_per_visit   |
 |--------|---------------------------------|
 | 201707 | 43.86                           |

+The average revenue per user per visit for July 2017 is 43.86.
+This suggests that, on average, each user spent approximately 44 during that month.
+This could be an important metric for businesses to measure user engagement and activity.

 **4.7: Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
 Output should show product name and the quantity was ordered.**
 - SQL code